 LUDWIG’s programming is as thoroughly thought out as it is adventurous

 LUDWIG’s programming is as thoroughly thought out as it is adventurous.
 Artistic director Peppie Wiersma effortlessly brings together composers from different time periods, styles, and backgrounds.
 The musicians perform the greatest music to the highest possible standard but free from the organisational and management norms of conventional ensembles and orchestras.
-And distinctive it certainly is: the musicians often interact directly with their audience, play from memory, experiment with different forms of presentation, collaborate with makers in other disciplines and have staged a number of legendary appearances with leading soloists such as Barbara Hannigan, the Jussen brothers, Lucie Horsch and Remy van Kesteren.
+And distinctive it certainly is: the musicians often interact directly with their audience, play from memory, experiment with different forms of presentation and collaborate with makers in other disciplines in order to change the way people experience a concert, and have staged a number of legendary appearances with leading soloists.

 In July 2015LUDWIG received a grant from the prestigious governmental funding program The Art of Impact for their pioneering research project LUDWIG and the Brain, exploring the impact of music.
 In LUDWIG and the Brain, LUDWIG develops innovative implementations for music that have a positive effect on the wellbeing and education of specific target groups in cooperation with leading scientists.
 As of 2016LUDWIG introduced a series of so-called Brainwaves: multidisciplinairy events revealing the latest developments in different fields of music-related brainresearch.
 Brainwave #1Music and Identity toured the Netherlands in 2016, in 2017Music as Medicinewas presented and in 2018Music and the Future will research the transition into the new era of infinite possibilities that digitalisation has created.